What is an Advisory Body?

 The City Council has established a number of advisory bodies to review City programs, projects, and community issues.
 Members of the community are appointed to serve on the advisory bodies to provide greater community participation and public input in the determination of City policies.
 The Advisory Body Handbook contains detailed information about each advisory body.

-Any citizen interested in volunteering to serve on one of these advisory bodies is invited to complete an Advisory Body Application and to return completed applications by email to the City Clerk's Office or mail to:
+Any citizen interested in volunteering to serve on one of these advisory bodies is invited to complete an Advisory Body Application online.
+For technical support using our online application process, please contact NEOGOV at (855) 524-5627.

 Who can be appointed to an Advisory Body?